 Fleas and ticks are out for blood!
-These pesky parasites live on an animal’s skin and can cause a wide range of skin diseases.
-They may even cause systemic (whole-body) illnesses by transmitting worms, protozoa, and bacteria to your pet's vital organs, leading to chronic to acute disease that can kill your beloved furry family member.
+These pesky parasites live on your dog or cat and can cause a wide range of skin diseases.
+They may even cause systemic (whole-body) illnesses by transmitting worms, protozoa, and bacteria to your pet's vital organs, leading to illnesses that can be a real danger to your beloved furry family member.
 Fortunately, flea and tick problems can be treated—and future outbreaks prevented—with a three-step approach that involves your pet, your home, and your yard.
 First, it's useful to understand how fleas and ticks make their way into your home and onto your pet.

 1. Treat Your Pet

-To prevent pests from gaining a foothold on your dog or cat is Adams Plus Flea & Tick Prevention Spot On for Dogs or for cats.
+To prevent pests from gaining a foothold, the best flea treatment for your dog or cat is Adams Plus Flea & Tick Prevention Spot On for Dogs or for cats.
 These treatments come with an insect growth regulator (IGR) designed to kill flea eggs and their larvae for up to 30 days.
-Adams™ Spot On® topical treatments disrupt the flea's growth cycle by preventing these pests from maturing into biting, breeding adults.
-(Note: Because topical treatments are spread through oils in your pet's skin, it's important to allow at least two to three days between applying Spot On® topical treatment and shampooing your dog or cat.)
+This topical treatment disrupts the flea's life cycle by preventing it from maturing into a biting, breeding adult.
+Note: Because topical treatments are spread through oils in your pet's skin, it's important to allow at least two to three days between applying the treatment and shampooing your dog or cat.

 Adams Flea & Tick Collar for Dogs and Puppies or Adams Plus Flea & Tick Collar for Cats also works hard to provide your pet lasting protection from fleas and ticks.
-Complete with an IGR, Adams™ Flea & Tick Collars contain active ingredients that are distributed through the coat along with the oils on your pet's skin.
+Complete with an IGR, Adams Flea & Tick Collars contain active ingredients that are distributed through the coat and the oils on your pet's skin.

 Treat an immediate problem with Adams Plus Flea & Tick Foaming Shampoo & Wash for Dogs & Puppies or the Cleansing Shampoo for Cats & Kittens, which is a rich, cream formula that cleans and conditions.
-These products kills fleas, flea eggs, and ticks but also cleans and deodorizes your pet, eliminating the need for an additional cleansing shampoo.
+These products kills fleas, flea eggs, and ticks and cleans and deodorizes your pet, eliminating the need for an additional cleansing shampoo.

 2. Treat Your Home

-After you’ve done this, apply Adams™ Flea & Tick Indoor Fogger or Pump Home Spray, both of which reach fleas on large areas of carpeting and other material surfaces.
-For a more targeted approach, Adams™ Carpet Powder and Carpet Spray kill fleas, flea larvae, and ticks on a variety of surfaces.
-Or choose a combination of the two products, using the fogger and carpet treatments to help ensure complete coverage of household surfaces where flea eggs and larvae may be lurking.
+Next, apply Adams Plus Flea & Tick Indoor Fogger or Home Spray, which can both reach fleas on large areas of carpeting and other material surfaces.
+For a more targeted approach on the carpet, try the Adams Plus Flea & Tick Carpet Spray.
+Or choose a combination of the products, using the fogger and carpet treatments to help ensure complete coverage of household surfaces where flea eggs and larvae may lurk.

 3. Treat Your Yard

 Mow the grass first, and collect and discard the clippings.
-Then simply attach Adams™ Yard Spray to the end of your garden hose and spray those areas to which your pet has access.
-This easy-to-use spray covers up to 6,000 square feet and is labeled for use on most outdoor surfaces, including your lawn, under and around trees, shrubs, and flowers.
+Then simply attach Adams Yard & Garden Spray to the end of your garden hose and spray those areas to which your pet has access.
+This easy-to-use spray covers up to 5,000 square feet and is labeled for use on most outdoor surfaces, including your lawn, under and around trees, shrubs, and flowers.